allegro/allegro.tech/_posts/2019-01-02-making-friends-with-legacy-code.md

 where properties are set by a withProperty method?
 Or maybe, you use builders that make use of closures?
 As soon as I joined my team, I found out that there is another approach to test builders, and it embraces maps.
-It seemed innovative, but after a while, it became an annoying legacy code.
+It seemed innovative, but after a while, it became annoying legacy code.
 After one of the debugging sessions, I decided to get rid of it, but the monster fought me back.